By Kenneth Reaves of PerfectCaptain.com

 If you love fly fishing then Yellow Breeches Creek will be a treat for you, especially in the springtime.
 You can fish year-round in the C&R area but the most heavily fished area is near Boiling Springs.

-You’ll be able to catch brown trout and rainbow trout, but if you want a challenge, try-catch a wild trout in the stream near Allenberry Resort.
+You’ll be able to catch brown trout and rainbow trout, but if you want a challenge, try-catch a wild trout in the stream near Allenberry Resort in Boiling Springs.
 There’s no shortage of bait, as Blue Winged Olives and Hendrickson hatch in the spring.
 However, it won’t be easy to catch the fish.

 With most of the trout being stocked, you’ll find some parts of the creek to be more challenging as the trout have become familiar with the insects that are part of the ecosystem.
 You’ll have to make some creative imitations to fool the fish into biting.